-From the architect.
+Text description provided by the architects.
 A city is a cosmos, a site for social encounters and cohabitation.
 A museum is a vision machine that challenges our senses, thoughts, and felt opinions.
 The public, you, is a barometer of the world.
 You mould as much as you receive.

 I think of Your rainbow panorama as a mediator that forges relations between these three: you, ARoS, and the city of Aarhus.
 It is a vehicle for looking anew, which frames views and frames you as you proceed through the seamless walkway of subtly transforming colour atmospheres.
 What you experience may be of both panoramic scope and introspective quality – you may see yourself seeing.
 Sometimes alone, mostly with others.